nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2023-3-25

+2:30pm We finished the major upgrade at 111 8th Ave, resulting in increased speed and reliability across our network!

-We are planning an upgrade at a data center this afternoon.
-This will result in higher bandwidth for a large part of the Mesh!
-Hopefully there will be minimal interupptions while we switch over!
+1:00pm We are planning an upgrade at a data center this afternoon.
+This will result in higher bandwidth for a large part of the Mesh.

 2023-3-23